Jinish2170/Cyber-Security-AI-file-scanner/README.md

 Contributions to DariusAI are welcome!
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries or feedback, please contact [Your Name] at [your.email@example.com].
+For any inquiries or feedback, please contact [Jinish Kathiriya] at [jinishkathiriya@gmail.com].

 ---